HerreraManuel/Group1/README.md

     The classes within this package help make the construction of the program easier.
 This package includes the following files:

+        FileExtensions - Class that holds two arraylist data structures.
+One which holds a list of source file extensions (.cpp, .hpp, .java, .c, etc.) and another list for generic text file extensions(.txt).

     Repository Analyzer will....

     Metrics is a package enclosed with a Characters class, CommentLine class, Lines class,